Adductor Magnus Strain and Trigger Point Pain: Symptoms, Causes, Treatments

 Interesting facts about the adductor magnus muscle:

-Trigger points in the adductor magnus can cause pain deep in the pelvic area.
-Pain may present as a dull ache, or a sharp stabbing pain.
-Those suffering with adductor magnus symptoms often sleep with a pillow in between the knees to ease pain.
+- Trigger points in the adductor magnus can cause pain deep in the pelvic area.
+Pain may present as a dull ache or a sharp stabbing pain.
+Those suffering from adductor magnus symptoms often sleep with a pillow in between the knees to ease the pain.

 - Obturator or Genitofemoral nerve entrapment